 Papers submitted for the Schultz-Werth Award may be an expansion of independent research or study assigned in a course or it may be a project conducted outside of your classes.
 Though scholarly in nature, papers should be written so that they may be understood by educated readers from a broad range of academic disciplines.

-Students are encouraged to seek advice and guidance from professors, instructors and advisors.
+Students are encouraged to seek advice and guidance from professors, instructors and advisers.

 Utilize writing manuals to aid in your style and format.
-The following guides are available at the Information Desk at Briggs Library:
+The following guides are available at the Information Desk at Hilton M. Briggs Library:

-Students are welcome to examine previous Schultz-Werth Award papers, available in the Archive Room in the Briggs Library.
+Students are welcome to examine previous Schultz-Werth Award papers, available in the Archive Room in Hilton M. Briggs Library.